brookinsconsulting/bcezadmindesignoverride/README.md

 This extension is now compatible and tested with eZ Publish 5.x+ (Legacy) and PHP 5.4

-Tested with eZ Publish Community Project 2014.07 and 2013.05
+Tested with eZ Publish Community Project 2018.06

 Features
 ===========================

-- Added full copy of current deprecated pagelayout.css into this separate design extension and not modified in any way.
+1. Added full copy of current deprecated pagelayout.css into this separate design extension and not modified in any way.
 This provides for the following two features.
--- Style+Image Additions: Add BC eZ Logo to Admin Login Pagelayout -- Add BC eZ Logo to Admin Pagelayout Header
+1.1 Style+Image Additions: Add BC eZ Logo to Admin Login Pagelayout 1.2 Add BC eZ Logo to Admin Pagelayout Header

+2. Added full copy of current deprecated file, admin2/templates/page_copyright.tpl customized to contain much less offending branding in the footer of every admin page view.
+2.1 Branding retained: Powered by eZ Publish legacy (bold, orange text color).
+For more information see ezinfo/about. (linked)

 Usage
 ===========================